xima-media/xima-deployer-tools/docs/SYMFONY.md

 # Symfony Deployment

-The symfony deployment describes the deployment and initialization process of a symfony application.
+The symfony documentation describes the deployment and initialization process of a symfony application.

 > The deployment package is inspired by [deployer-extended-symfony5](https://github.com/sourcebroker/deployer-extended-symfony5).